Tricycle landing gear

-Tricycle gear is a type of aircraft undercarriage, or landing gear, that is arranged in a tricycle fashion.
-The tricycle arrangement has one or more nose wheels in a single front undercarriage and two or more main wheels slightly aft of the center of gravity.
-Tricycle gear aircraft are the easiest for takeoff, landing and taxiing, and consequently the configuration is now the most widely used on aircraft.
+Tricycle gear is a type of aircraft undercarriage (i.e. landing gear) that is arranged in the fashion of a tricycle, with a single one/two-wheeled front undercarriage (i.e. the nose gear) under the cockpit and two multi-wheeled main gears slightly aft of the center of gravity, usually just behind the wings.
+This is in contrast to the "conventional landing gear" (a.k.a. "taildragger") that is arranged with two front gears and one tail gear, more commonly seen in early aircraft but rare nowadays except among propeller-powered light aircraft and some amphibious aircraft.

+Tricycle gears are the most ubiquitous undercarriage arrangements for modern aircraft due to the convenience of takeoff, landing, and taxiing, especially among the heavier jet aircraft where the engines and wings (and thus the aircraft's center of mass) tend to be more rearward than conventional gear aircraft and a tail-down flare is typically performed when landing.

 History

 Several early aircraft had primitive tricycle gear, notably very early Antoinette planes and the Curtiss Pushers of the pre-World War I Pioneer Era of aviation.
 Waldo Waterman's 1929 tailless Whatsit was one of the first to have a steerable nose wheel.

 In 1956, Cessna introduced sprung-steel tricycle landing gear on the Cessna 172.
 Their marketing department described this as "Land-O-Matic" to imply that these aircraft were much easier to land than tailwheel aircraft.